- Home

 Beyond Temporal — Snapshot-Based Execution

 Durable workflow engines let you write multi-step processes that survive crashes, restarts, and deployments.
 The dominant approach — history replay, pioneered by Temporal — works but imposes a tax on every developer who touches workflow code: determinism constraints, payload size limits, history bloat, and activity ceremony.
-I built an alternative in Rust that uses snapshot-based state persistence instead.
+I solo-built an alternative in Rust — every crate, every SDK, every integration written by one person — that uses snapshot-based state persistence instead.
 No replay.
 No determinism constraints.
 O(1) resume from the last checkpoint.

 What This Means for Your Business